go-jet/jet/README.md

 Thus handler time lost on latency between server and database can be constant.
 Handler execution will be proportional only to the query complexity and the number of rows returned from database.

-With Jet it is even possible to join the whole database and store the whole structured result in one database call.
+With Jet, it is even possible to join the whole database and store the whole structured result in one database call.
 This is exactly what is being done in one of the tests: [TestJoinEverything](/tests/postgres/chinook_db_test.go#L40).
 The whole test database is joined and query result(~10,000 rows) is stored in a structured variable in less than 0.7s.

 ##### How quickly bugs are found

-The most expensive bugs are the one on the production and the least expensive are those found during development.
+The most expensive bugs are the one discovered on the production, and the least expensive are those found during development.
 With automatically generated type safe SQL, not only queries are written faster but bugs are found sooner.
 Lets return to quick start example, and take closer look at a line:
  ```go
 AND(Film.Length.GT(Int(180))),
 ```
-Lets say someone changes column `length` to `duration` from `film` table.
-The next go build will fail at that line and the bug will be caught at compile time.
+Let's say someone changes column `length` to `duration` from `film` table.
+The next go build will fail at that line, and the bug will be caught at compile time.

-Lets say someone changes the type of `length` column to some non integer type.
-Build will also fail at the same line because integer columns and expressions can be only compered to other integer columns and expressions.
+Let's say someone changes the type of `length` column to some non integer type.
+Build will also fail at the same line because integer columns and expressions can be only compared to other integer columns and expressions.

-Build will also fail if someone removes `length` column from `film` table, because `Film` field will be omitted from SQL Builder and Model types, next time `jet` generator is run.
+Build will also fail if someone removes `length` column from `film` table. `Film` field will be omitted from SQL Builder and Model types, next time `jet` generator is run.

 Without Jet these bugs will have to be either caught by some test or by manual testing.

 ## Dependencies
 At the moment Jet dependence only of:
-- `github.com/lib/pq` _(Used by jet generator to read information about database schema from `PostgreSQL`)_
+- `github.com/lib/pq` _(Used by jet generator to read `PostgreSQL` database information)_
-- `github.com/go-sql-driver/mysql` _(Used by jet generator to read information about database from `MySQL` and `MariaDB`)_
+- `github.com/go-sql-driver/mysql` _(Used by jet generator to read `MySQL` and `MariaDB` database information)_
+- `github.com/mattn/go-sqlite3` _(Used by jet generator to read `SQLite` database information)_
 - `github.com/google/uuid` _(Used in data model files and for debug purposes)_

 To run the tests, additional dependencies are required: